gevhaz/strengthstats/README.md

-# Strengthstats
+# StrengthStats

-Strengthstats is a Flask-based web app that analyzes your [Strengthlog](https://www.strengthlog.com) data and gives you insight about how your strength is progressing.
+StrengthStats is a Flask-based web app that analyzes your [StrengthLog](https://www.strengthlog.com) data and gives you insight about how your strength is progressing.